-I can understand that on first glance you may have thought the charity is just a website but I can assure you that is very far from the truth.
-The reason Horses4Homes was developed back in 2012 was because of the huge demand for owners who have fallen on hard times to find loving and responsible homes for their much loved horses that they could no longer keep.
-Many owners contact sanctuaries everyday in the hope that their horse can have a space at one of these centres but the reality is very few horses get that luxury and understably only those which are in desperate need are given a place at these centres.
-Many of these big charities now refer these owners to us to help them.
-We receive hundreds of calls and emails from owners and people interested in taking on a horse every month.
+At a first glance it may appear that the charity is just a website, but this is far from the truth.
+The reason Horses4Homes was developed back in 2012, was to help owners who have fallen on hard times to find loving and responsible homes for their horses that they can no longer keep.
+Many owners contact sanctuaries everyday in the hope that their horse can have a space at one of these centres, but the reality is very few horses get that luxury and understably, only those which are in desperate need are given a place at these centres.
+Many of these animal welfare charities now refer these owners to us to help them.
+Today, the charity now receives many calls, emails and posts from owners looking for help but also from people interested in taking on and helping a horse.

-There is considerable risk that horses of relatively moderate value which may also have health or behaviour which is challenging could be acquired in the commercial sector by individuals who do not have their best interests at heart but whose desire is to make a profit out of masking these problems and selling the horse on.
-Most owners fear that if rehomed their horse will be regularly moved on and Horses4Homes has devised a rehoming system which vastly reduces the risks of both of these occurrences.
+There is considerable risk that horses of relatively moderate value, which may also have health or behavioural issues, could be acquired by individuals in the commercial sector who do not have their best interests at heart, and whose desire is to make a profit out of masking these problems and selling the horse on.
+Many owners also fear that if rehomed their horse will be regularly sold on.
+To tackle these concerns Horses4Homes devised a system which vastly reduces the risks and helps to safeguard the horses future.
 Owners who have used the system think it is excellent and would recommend it to their friends and family.
-Do view our testimonials.
+Do read view our testimonials for information.

-Simply setting up another sanctuary or rehabilitation centre can be seen as a false economy as the overheads are huge and the numbers of horses you can help compared with the need is arguably disproportionate.
-There was a need to develop a charity that could devise an effective system for those owners who were prepared to honestly describe their horses and whose interest was not one of financial gain but purely to find a suitable, loving, long term home for their horse.
+Setting up another sanctuary or rehabilitation centre is false economy as the overheads are large and the numbers of horses you can help compared with the need is arguably disproportionate.
+There was a need to develop a charity that could devise an effective system for those owners who were prepared to honestly describe their horses and whose interest was not one of financial gain, but purely to find a suitable, loving, long-term home for their horse.
 In order to then find these horses a home an application system needed to be devised.
-This was developed (the site took over 6 months to develop and is still being perfected all the time even now).
+This was developed (the site took over six months to develop and is still being perfected all the time even now).

-The rehoming donations are essential to enable the charity to operate and they are payable by the successful applicant who takes on the horse not the owner.
-It enables the charity to provide the service it does to owners completely free of charge.
-Keeping horses is an expensive hobby and should not be undertaken lightly and unfortunately if horses are too inexpensive to acquire they become all to easily disposable which is not in the interests of the horse.
+The rehoming, loaning and sharing donations are essential to enable the charity to operate and they are payable by the successful applicant who takes on or share the horse and not the owner.
+It enables the charity to provide the service it does either completely free or at a very low cost to owners in need of support.
+Keeping horses is an expensive hobby and should not be undertaken lightly and unfortunately if horses are too inexpensive to acquire they become all to easily disposable, which is not in the interests of the horse.

-All horses which are rehomed are provided with a tailormade loan or rehome agreement.
-If ownership is signed over new owners must sign to agree that if they ever need to rehome that horse in the future they must first and foremost let the previous owner know giving them the option to take the horse back at no extra cost and if that is not viable they are required to list the horse back through the charity and not sell it on.
-No horse can be sold through the site at all.
+All horses which are rehomed, loaned or shared are provided with a tailor made rehoming, loaning or sharing agreement.
+If ownership is signed over new owners must sign to agree that if they ever need to rehome that horse in the future they must first and foremost let the previous owner know, giving them the option to take the horse back at no extra cost and if that is not viable, they are required to list the horse back through the charity and not sell it on.
+No horse can be sold through the site.

 The charity provide a home check service, this is facilitated by the RSPCA, British Horse Society, Redwings, World Horse Welfare, the Mare and Foal Sanctuary and Horseworld.
-All of these organisations support Horses4Homes in what it has achieved and aims to achieve and allow us to use their trained staff to carry out home checks on new homes and horses already out in their new homes where owners are not in a place to carry out these checks themselves.
+All of these organisations support Horses4Homes in what it has achieved and aims to achieve, and allow us to use their trained staff to carry out home checks on new homes, together with horses already out in their new homes, where owners are not in a place to carry out these checks themselves.

-We promote the horses far and wide giving each and every horse the very best of chances to find an appropriate new home.
-Sadly with our limited resources and the huge population of horses in this country this is not always a possibility with some horses reaching over 5000 views but sadly still no homes come forward but we continue to work with the owners as much as possible and we work with the applicants to help them find the most appropriate horse for them based on the information they provide and liasing with their instructors and so on.
+We promote the horses far and wide giving each and every horse the very best chance of finding an appropriate new home or sharer.
+Sadly with our limited resources and the huge population of horses in this country, this is not always possible, however the charity will provide advice and support to help the owner make the right decision for the horses welfare.

-Once the horse is in its new home we follow up on how everything is going, conduct home checks if requested by the owner and if there are any problems at all we are here to support all parties and our priority remains the welfare of the horse.
-We are a great deal more than just a website but our website is state of the art and enables the staff to focus on tasks which computers cannot do and where experience, compassion and dedication are central tot he service Horses4Homes provides.
-Over 30% of staff time is completely unpaid and we only have 3 members of staff and a few amazing volunteers that help us.
-Last year we helped to rehome 180 horses and this year we have already helped to rehome over 200.
+Once the horse is in its new home or has a new sharer we follow up on how everything is going, conduct home checks if requested by the owner, and if there are any problems we are here to support all parties, with our priority remaining the welfare of the horse.
+We are a great deal more than just a website, but our website has been designed to enable the Horses4Homes team to focus on tasks which computers cannot do, and where experience, compassion and dedication are central to the service the charity provides.
+Over 30% of the teams time is completely unpaid and we only have two members of staff and a few amazing volunteers that help us.
+Last year we helped to rehome 241 horses, and we plan to help many more horses and owners in the future.